ibadami/RGBD-Hough-Forest/README.md

 RGBD-Hough-Forest
 =================

-This is a GNU licensed project for object detection in RGB-D images using Hough-Forest.
+This is a MSR-SSLA licensed project for object detection in RGB-D images using Hough-Forest.